Axyss/AutomatiK/README.md

 <h1>AutomatiK</h1>
 </br>
 <h2>What is AutomatiK?</h2>
-Automatik is a discord bot whose task is to notify users about free games from multiple platforms.
+Automatik is a <b>discord bot</b> whose task is to notify users about free games from multiple platforms.
 It's completely automatic and has some <b>configuration options</b> and a built-in database where game data is stored.
 </br>
 The currently supported platforms are: